“Pure mathematics is, in its way, the poetry of logical ideas.” - Albert Einstein

 - Create a mental map

 You can do all of this without even picking up a maths book.
-This is one of the reasons why maths is one of the most popular subjects for distance learning.
+This is one of the reasons why mathematics is one of the most popular subjects for distance learning.
 That said, you can also use your computer for other things related to maths like:

 - Learning more about the history of maths